Soren Johnson: Firaxis Games

-Johnson's main role during Civilization III's development, however, was its artificial intelligence.
+Johnson's central role during Civilization III's development, however, was its artificial intelligence.
 His success in this field eventually earned him a reputation as one of the best AI developers in the industry.
-Johnson's ideas, however, were not all well received.
+Johnson's ideas were not all well received.
 One infamous mechanic involved domesticated animals, such as horses, being limited to certain in-game continents - just like in real history.
 Rather than leaving these poorly received mechanics untouched however, Johnson headed one of the earliest examples of post release support in gaming, using the feedback from the gaming community to further update the game post release.
-Johnson further highlighted his community support by making the game modder friendly; designing the AI to adapt and continue to function with changes to game design, even during community modding post game release.
+Johnson further highlighted his community support by making the game modder friendly, designing the AI to adapt and continue to function with changes to game design, even during community modding post-game release.
 Johnson provided updates and patches to Civilization III for a year after the initial release, spending plenty of time immersed in the game's community, judging and absorbing feedback.
 Many of the lessons he and the team learned from this exercise were later applied to Civilization IV, leading to great success.

 Due to his success in Civilization III, Soren Johnson became the sole lead designer of Civilization IV, once again writing all of the AI.
-For Civ IV Johnson brought in Civilization fans and members of the gaming community to test the game ahead of release, which proved highly effective in making the game stable and balanced before release.
+For Civ IV Johnson brought in Civilization fans and gaming community members to test the game ahead of release, which proved highly effective in making the game stable and balanced before release.
 This set the precedent for his future development process, and continues to be part of the formula for developing his games.

-Johnson also had a considerable role in the development of the main theme music: Baba Yetu, by working with his old classmate and composer, Christopher Tin.
-Christopher and Johnson, wanted to capture the essence of the view of earth from outer space in a musical piece, but also giving a deeper feel to the song with an extra layer of lyrical meaning.
-The result was hailed as a masterpiece, being the first game soundtrack to win a Grammy.
-Some fans of Civilization IV reportedly ended up leaving the menu screen open just to hear the global beat on repeat.
-When Johnson was asked if Tin was 'as cool in real life as he is on Reddit' Johnson answered simply, "Yes."
+Johnson also had a considerable role in the development of the main theme music, Baba Yetu, by working with his old classmate and composer, Christopher Tin.
+Tin and Johnson wanted to capture the essence of the view of Earth from outer space with a musical piece that layered a deeper feeling to the song with extra lyrical meaning.
+The result was hailed as a masterpiece, being the first video game soundtrack to win a Grammy.
+Some fans of Civilization IV reportedly ended up leaving the menu screen open to hear the global beat on repeat.
+When Johnson was asked if Tin was 'as cool in real life as he is on Reddit', he answered simply, "Yes."